ViolaSangut/secure_pipeline_Django/README.md

 ### GitHub Actions Setup

-The workflow is defined in `.github/workflows/pipeline.yml`.
+The  CI workflow is defined in `.github/workflows/docker_ci.yml`.

-Steps include:
+The file Automates the following steps

 - Build Docker image
-- Run static scans
-- Detect secrets and vulnerabilities
 - Push Docker image to DockerHub

+Note:
+Manual step
-- SSH into EC2 and deploy the container
+- SSH into EC2 or your deployment environment and deploy the container

-### Prerequisites

-- GitHub repository connected to SonarCloud and CodeQL
-- DockerHub account + Personal Access Token (PAT)
-- Running EC2 instance with Docker installed
+The inegrated tools also runs the following tests automatically everytime code is committed.
+- Run SCA, SAST and DAST scans
-- GitHub secrets configured:
+- Scans Image and Detect secrets
-  - `DOCKER_USERNAME`, `DOCKER_PASSWORD`
-  - `EC2_HOST`, `EC2_USER`, `EC2_KEY`
-  - `DAST_TARGET_URL`

----
+Manual step

+- SSH into EC2 or your deployment environment and deploy the container

 ## 🔍 2.
 Static Application Security Testing (SAST)